Community | SEWF Events

 Spotlighting an example of strong policy development and innovation within Victoria, Australia, The Honourable Jaala Pulford MP, Minister for Employment; Minister for Innovation, Medical Research and the Digital Economy; Minister for Small Business; and Minister for Resources at the State Government of Victoria highlighted that the Government of Victoria’s budget has seen a 40% increase in its social enterprise spending since Victoria’s Social Procurement Framework was adopted in 2018.
 This example highlights that it is not just policy development that plays a key role in supporting social enterprise, but that strong implementation that engages communities, individuals and organisations the policies are designed to support is just as critical.

-Also read: April's opportunities for global innovators and changemakers
+Also read: October opportunities for social entrepreneurs

 When it comes to implementing policy in a way that is demand-driven, Huda Jaffer, Director of SELCO Foundation in India reflected that sometimes, systems and policies need to be decentralised.
 In her experience this is especially the case when enabling social enterprises to generate creative climate solutions: